Diversity in Schumpeterian games

 Otherwise, at least one of the monomorphic states: $(1,0)$ or $(0,1)$ is evolutionarily stable.

-Moreover, for game dynamics given by equation \eqref{eq:in-out}: \begin{enumerate} \item the population state $(1,0)$ is globally attracting ESS when $a>c$ and $b>d$; \item the population state $(0,1)$ is globally attracting ESS when $a<c$ and $b<d$; \item the polymorphic state $\strat^*$ is globally attracting ESS, if only $a<c$ and $b>d$; \item if $a>c$ and $b<d$, then to which ESS the population is attracted depends on the initial state of the population: if $\stratx (0)<p$, then the state of the population is attracted to $(0,1)$, whereas if $\stratx (0)>p$, then it is attracted to $(1,0)$. \end{enumerate} \end{theorem} Theorem \ref{thm:ESS2strategies} is a compilation of various well-known facts about population games, taking into account the dynamics of economic agents' behavior (see, e.g. \cite{herold2020evolution,bielawski2025emergence}).
-For completeness, the proof is included in the Appendix.
+Moreover, for game dynamics given by equation \eqref{eq:in-out}: \begin{enumerate} \item the population state $(1,0)$ is globally attracting ESS when $a>c$ and $b>d$; \item the population state $(0,1)$ is globally attracting ESS when $a<c$ and $b<d$; \item the \bv interior \bc state $\strat^*$ is globally attracting ESS, if only $a<c$ and $b>d$; \item if $a>c$ and $b<d$, then to which ESS the population is attracted depends on the initial state of the population: if $\stratx (0)<p$, then the state of the population is attracted to $(0,1)$, whereas if $\stratx (0)>p$, then it is attracted to $(1,0)$. \end{enumerate} \end{theorem} Theorem \ref{thm:ESS2strategies} is a compilation of various well-known facts about population games, taking into account the dynamics of economic agents' behavior (see, e.g. \citep{herold2020evolution,bielawski2025emergence}).
+For completeness \bv of the exposition\bc, the proof is \bv provided \bc in the Appendix.

 The following consequence of Theorem \ref{thm:ESS2strategies} turns out to be particularly useful in our considerations.